Sunday, August 14, 2016

 and seeds, undreamed, unlooked for, honed store;

-a hidden quantum in this season's ever-Saturday
+a hidden quantum in the season's ever-Saturday

 that gazing bores hollow and full; all that is mounded